ALBA-Synchrotron/pyIcePAP/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyIcePAP's documentation!
+Welcome to IcePAP's documentation!
 =====================================

 .. image:: _static/IcePAP_3D.png
    :scale: 50%

-**pyIcePAP** is python library (written in python 2.7) that provides access control and monitor to IcePAP systems.
+**icepap** is python library (written in python 3.5) that provides access control and monitor to IcePAP systems.

 ----